eric-spoerner/election-analysis/README.md

 # Analysis of Colorado state elections

 ## Project Overview
+This repository contains a python-based tool for consuming raw CSV data regarding anonymized vote tallies, and running tabulations for that election.

 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election:

 1. Tabulate total number of votes cast